 Students declaring a finance major may chose to follow the asset management track, a special set of courses offered by the Kellogg finance department.
 At the core of the asset management track is a yearlong experiential learning course sequence, the Asset Management Practicum (FINC 933, 934, 935, and 936).
 In the practicum — a for-credit course with limited enrollment — students manage a portfolio under the guidance of faculty from the finance and accounting departments.
 Currently, the portfolio’s value is more than $6 million.

 Practicum students are responsible for analyzing individual investments, making asset allocation decisions, trading, risk monitoring, and performance evaluation.
 An integral part of the course is a series of guest lectures from industry leaders (see section IV below).

 Currently the program focuses on a portfolio of equities (including long-only as well as long/short strategies).

-In addition to enrolling in the practicum, asset management program students must register for a set of pre-requisite (2) and co-requisite (4) courses during the yearlong practicum.
+In addition to enrolling in the practicum, asset management program students must register for a set of pre-requisite (2) and co-requisite (3 or 4) courses during the yearlong practicum.
 A brochure describing the Practicum can be found here.